 The Apostle Islands National Lakeshore encompasses 21 islands as well as shoreline along Lake Superior in northern Wisconsin.
 The distinctive geology of the area is a result of glacial activity many thousands of years ago leaving beautiful sandstone formations that dazzle the eye.

 Let’s begin on the west side of the park, where you’ll find hiking trails and campgrounds on the mainland of Wisconsin.
-Take the Lakeshore trail along the cliffs and see the waters of Lake Superior pound the shoreline.
+Hike the Lakeshore trail along the cliffs and see the waters of Lake Superior pound the shoreline.
 If you are not familiar with the Great Lakes you may be surprised that the waters are so rough and powerful!

 You can also kayak into the area to get a better look at the amazing caves and sandstone formations.
 But beware, the surges are strong and boaters have been injured and killed here.
 Just be prepared and aware.
 In the winter it is also possible to walk out on the frozen lake and see amazing ice sculptures formed by wave action.